pedropgusmao/pedropgusmao.github.io/_news/announcement_3.md

 related_posts: false
 ---

-:sparkles: Thrilled to announce that our submission to the [NIST Privacy-Enhancing Technologies Prize Challenge](https://petsprizechallenges.com/)  has passed into phase 2.
-Soon we'lll know the final results. :fingerscrossed:
+:sparkles: Thrilled to announce that our submission to the [NIST Privacy-Enhancing Technologies Prize Challenge](https://petsprizechallenges.com/)  has **passed** into _Phase 2_.
+Soon we'lll know the final results. :crossed_fingers: